Thousands of teachers continue country-wide protests despite the Ministry of Education’s proposed changes.

 It was a concession the teachers were not willing to make.

-Latifa Aitali, a primary school teacher and national coordinator for the CNPCC, was vocal about her rejection of the proposed changes—believing the changes will just bury the issues under new laws.
+Latifa Aitali, a high school teacher and national coordinator for the CNPCC, was vocal about her rejection of the proposed changes—believing the changes will just bury the issues under new laws.

 As Aitali marched with her colleagues, she showed off her T-Shirt, which she said perfectly summarized her opinion on the current system and the ministry’s proposed changes.